Phallus indusiatus: Traditional medicine

+Research

 The fruit bodies of the fungus contain biologically active polysaccharides.
-A β-D-glucan called T-5-N and prepared from alkaline extracts has been shown to have anti-inflammatory properties.
+A β-D-glucan called T-5-N and prepared from alkaline extracts has been shown to have anti-inflammatory properties in rats.
 Its chemical structure is a linear chain backbone made largely of α-1→3 linked D-mannopyranosyl residues, with traces of 1→6 linked D-mannopyrosyl residues.
 The polysaccharide has tumour-suppressing activity against subcutaneously implanted sarcoma 180 (a transplantable, non-metastasizing connective tissue tumour often used in research) in mice.

 Another chemical of interest found in P. indusiatus is hydroxymethylfurfural, which has attracted attention as a tyrosinase inhibitor.
 Tyrosinase catalyzes the initial steps of melanogenesis in mammals, and is responsible for the undesirable browning reactions in damaged fruits during post-harvest handling and processing, and its inhibitors are of interest to the medical, cosmetics, and food industries.
 Hydroxymethylfurfural, which occurs naturally in several foods, is not associated with serious health risks.
 P. indusiatus also contains a unique ribonuclease (an enzyme that cuts RNA into smaller components) possessing several biochemical characteristics that differentiate it from other known mushroom ribonucleases.

 Two novel sesquiterpenes, dictyophorine A and B, have been identified from the fruit bodies of the fungus.
 These compounds, based on the eudesmane skeleton (a common structure found in plant-derived flavours and fragrances), are the first eudesmane derivatives isolated from fungi and were found to promote the synthesis of nerve growth factor in astroglial cells.
 Related compounds isolated and identified from the fungus include three quinazoline derivatives (a class of compounds rare in nature), dictyoquinazol A, B, and C. These chemicals were shown in laboratory tests to have a protective effect on cultured mouse neurons that had been exposed to neurotoxins.
 A total synthesis for the dictyoquinazols was reported in 2007.

-The fungus has long been recognised to have antibacterial properties: the addition of the fungus to soup broth was known to prevent it from spoiling for several days.
-One of the responsible antibiotics, albaflavenone, was isolated in 2011.
+The antibiotic albaflavenone was isolated from the mushroom in 2011.
 It is a sesquiterpenoid that was already known from the soil bacterium Streptomyces albidoflavus.
-Experiments have shown that extracts of P. indusiatus have antioxidant in addition to antimicrobial properties.
+Experiments have shown that extracts of P. indusiatus have antioxidant in addition to antimicrobial properties in chemical assays.

 A 2001 publication in the International Journal of Medicinal Mushrooms attempted to determine its efficacy as an aphrodisiac.
 In the trial involving sixteen women, six self-reported the experience of a mild orgasm while smelling the fruit body, and the other ten, who received smaller doses, self-reported an increased heart rate.
 All of the twenty men tested considered the smell displeasing.
 The study used fruit bodies found in Hawaii, not the edible variety cultivated in China.
 The study has received criticism.
 A way to achieve instant orgasms would be expected to gain much attention and many attempts to reproduce the effect, but none has succeeded.
 No major science journal has published the study, and there are no studies where the results have been reproduced.